 See more information about carry-on baggage

-- What are the limits for liquids, aerosols and gels?
+- What are the limits for liquids, aerosols, gels, and powders?

 - Carry-on baggage – what can I bring on board?